What I Believe

 • The Bible – the inspiration, authority, and inerrant preservation of scripture by God

-• The nature of God – One God, Creator, all knowing, all powerful, the Godhead is God the Father, God the Son, and God the Holy Spirit.
+• The nature of God – One God, Creator, all knowing, all powerful, the Godhead is God the Father, the Word, and the Holy Ghost.

 • The nature of the Messiah Jesus – Jesus is God and man, the only begotten Son of God, the Word made flesh, born of a virgin, lived a sinless life, shows us the Father